jetify-com/tyson/README.md

-# TySON
+# TySON 🥊
-### Typescript Object Notation: use TypeScript as a configuration language
+### Use TypeScript as a configuration language

 # What is it?
-TySON is a subset of TypeScript, chosen to be useful as an embeddable configuration language that generates JSON.
+TySON (TypeScript Object Notation) is a subset of TypeScript, chosen to be useful as an embeddable configuration language that generates JSON.
 You can think of it as JSON + types + functions using TypeScript syntax.
 TySON files use the `.tson` extension.